 Many people that use Chrome on Mac devices have cited various issues.
 For one, the browser has been known to drain the battery life of laptops and notebooks.
-Even with a few updates from Google, it still appears to remain a problem for those hoping for a long battery life.
+Even with a few updates from Google, it still appears to remain a problem for those hoping for long battery life.

 Another issue is that the browser was developed within the ChromeOS, which isn’t optimized for macOS.
 What this means for you is that closing apps won’t happen instantly when you hit Cmd+Q. Instead, you’ll need to hold it in for a longer period for it to take effect.
-This complication also causes problems when macOS updates and ChromeOS lags in doing the same.

 If you’re a Mac device owner who prefers operating systems older than macOS Yosemite, Chrome won’t work for you.
 Many reasons exist for not upgrading the system, especially if you don’t like any of the new features.
 However, Chrome only works on macOS Yosemite or higher.

 When it comes to choosing between Safari and Chrome, most Mac users choose the former.
 The main reason is the latter’s Chrome Extensions tool.
 While it’s one of the browser’s most prized utilities, it’s also why battery life runs out so quickly.
 The installed extensions take up several resources, which may also cause issues.

 Chrome Extensions also has several security concerns.
 Some of them have different privacy settings than Safari, which may introduce malware or other threats to your device.
 While Safari has its own set of extensions, they won’t eat at the memory or conflict with security features as much as Chrome.